Chapter 5120:1-1 Release

 (2) Subject to enforcement of a detainer as a precondition of release.
 Failure of the detaining authority to make arrangements to take such releasee into custody on the scheduled date of release, unless extended by the parole board upon request, will cause the removal of the detainer.
 The inmate shall be notified of such conditional release, and the consequences of such failure, pursuant to paragraph (D) of rule 5120:1-1-10 of the Administrative Code.

-(F) If the detainer is from another state and the inmate has declined to waive extradition, the inmate shall be delivered on the scheduled release date to the sheriff of the county in which the inmate is incarcerated pending extradition to the detaining authority.
+(E) If the detainer is from another state and the inmate has declined to waive extradition, the inmate shall be delivered on the scheduled release date to the sheriff of the county in which the inmate is incarcerated pending extradition to the detaining authority.

-(G) Release on detainer pursuant to this rule shall be at no expense to the state of Ohio.
+(F) Release on detainer pursuant to this rule shall be at no expense to the state of Ohio.

-Rule Amplifies: 2941.401, 2963.30, 2963.32, 2963.34, 2963.35
+Amplifies: 2941.401, 2963.30, 2963.32, 2963.34, 2963.35

-Prior Effective Dates: 10/15/75, 4/1/2001
+Prior Effective Dates: 10/15/1975

-5120:1-1-34 Return to Ohio on a detainer.
+Rule 5120:1-1-34 | Return to Ohio on a detainer.

-(A) An offender under adult parole authority supervision who is in violation of his conditions of supervision or sanction and is apprehended outside the state of Ohio and held in the custody of an arresting or confining authority may be released to an Ohio detainer, placed against such offender pursuant to rule 5120:1-1-31 of the Administrative Code.
+(A) An offender under adult parole authority supervision who is in violation of his or her conditions of supervision or sanction and is apprehended outside the state of Ohio and held in the custody of an arresting or confining authority may be released to an Ohio detainer, placed against such offender pursuant to rule 5120:1-1-31 of the Administrative Code.

-(B) Upon receipt of notification that an offender subject to an Ohio detainer is about to be released, the chief of the adult parole authority, or his designee, in his discretion, shall either order the return of the offender to Ohio to the supervision and custody of the department of rehabilitation and correction, or, if applicable, reinstate the offender to supervision or to a sanction.
+(B) Upon receipt of notification that an offender subject to an Ohio detainer is about to be released, the chief of the adult parole authority, or his or her designee, in his or her discretion, shall either order the return of the offender to Ohio to the supervision and custody of the department of rehabilitation and correction, or, if applicable, reinstate the offender to supervision or to a sanction.

 (1) The interstate compact for the supervision of parolees and probationers; or